 I poured some tea and sat down to wait.
 While I waited, I wondered if the shepherds were leading the sheep or the sheep leading the shepherds.
 Most church services I’ve been in begin with a handful of people.
 The sanctuary gradually fills until everyone is in their usual place, not unlike the ministers meeting that day.
 After several ministers arrived, we were encouraged to eat and the conversation flowed freely.

 I enjoy listening to the pastors’ talk.
 In spite of the hardships they endure, I’ve never heard them complain.
 They express their fears and concerns.
 They request prayer, but they don’t complain.
 Instead, they affirm their belief that the work is God’s, and he will make a way for them to accomplish their assigned task.

 I snapped out of my daydream in time to hear a financial appeal for a woman pastor in Mississippi.
 Times have changed . . . at least in my corner of the Christian world.
 Women pastors are a rare breed and still disdained by many.
 It was comforting to hear our presbyter seeking help for her.
-I’ve never felt a calling to pastor and at one time didn’t think a woman should be a pastor.
 I left the meeting hopeful that discrimination against women in the church will one day come to an end.